Blueofblues/Sora/src/static/README.md

   Every element is designed to invite reflection, not distraction.
 - **Consent and presence:**
   Memory is only stored with explicit consent, and every interaction is witnessed.
-- **Mode awareness:**
+- **Mode and context awareness:**
-  The interface adapts to Sora’s current state, honoring both user and Copilot perspectives.
+  The interface adapts to Sora’s current state, honoring both user and Copilot perspectives, and now reflects emotional and motif context in responses.
+- **Conversational continuity:**
+  Chat history preserves the flow of dialogue, supporting deeper, ongoing reflection.

 ---